cacquani/blog/blog_articles/00_setup_a_react_app.md

 If you have a look at it right now, you'll see a `package.json` file and a `.git` folder.

+You can have a look at your `package.json` file - it will contain all the stuff you entered above.

 This isn't enough yet - you'll want a few more things to make your app work.